 5 Must-Have Talks with Parents This Holiday

-Discussing health, housing or finances with an aging parent can be intimidating to everyone involved.
-Our experts will guide you through these important topics with your aging loved ones to make the conversations as comfortable and productive as possible.
+Discussing health, housing or finances with an aging parent can be intimidating to those involved.
+Our experts will guide you through these important topics to help make these conversations with your aging loved ones as comfortable and productive as possible.

-Whatever the reason, A Place for Mom works with experts in many different fields who can help provide insight into preparing for the future — from your retirement years to beyond.
-Each expert can help your family learn how recognize problems in addition to providing advice on having the tough conversation with them this holiday season.
+While it can be challenging to discuss aging with your parents, it is crucial to empathize and ask for their input.1 A Place for Mom works with experts in many different fields who provide insight to help you prepare for the future.
+You should be aware of what is needed during and after retirement.
+Each expert can help your family learn how to recognize problems.
+They also provide advice on having the tough conversation with your adult loved ones this holiday season.

 Professional Insight from Our Senior Living Experts